elijahjcobb/covid19-bot/README.md

 [source code](https://github.com/elijahjcobb/***/tree/master/ts) of the project on GitHub.

 ## Bugs
-If you find any bugs please [create an issue on GitHub](https://github.com/elijahjcobb/covid19-bot/issues) or if you are old fashioned email me at [elijah@elijahcobb.com](mailto:elijah@elijahcobb.com).
+If you find any bugs please [create an issue on GitHub](https://github.com/elijahjcobb/covid19-bot/issues) or if you are old-fashioned email me at [elijah@elijahcobb.com](mailto:elijah@elijahcobb.com).